 And this just in, sums up the whole story, from a non-involved spectator:

-I went with my wife and mi son (of 4 month) to see a relative who works in handling.
-And to take pictures for a local magazine.
-On saturday and on Sunday to the World Show in BA.
+“Hi.
+First I'd like to thank Karl Donvil for telling the truth, Second: I'm not a Dog Show fan.... and I do not like Argentinean Dogos but I went with my wife and my son (of 4 months) to see a relative who works in handling.
+And to take pictures for a local magazine on Saturday and Sunday at the World Show in BA.
 We were at the Dogo Ring at the same time of the bombs.
-Nothing happens with figths, there was no knifes.
+Nothing happens with fights, there was no knifes.
 We escape quickly, because the gas hurts our eyes.